SvenGDK/PSX-XMB-Manager/README.md

 # PSX XMB Manager
-A new tools that simplifies the installation of homebrew and games on the XMB of the PSX.
+A new tool that simplifies the installation of homebrew and games on the XMB of the PSX.

 ## Notes
 - The first release is able to install homebrew and PS2 DVD (.iso) games, CD games support will follow